 Ocean acidification – the excess carbon dioxide in the atmosphere that is turning the oceans increasingly acid – is a slow but accelerating impact with consequences that will greatly overshadow all the oil spills put together.
 The warming trend that is CO2-related will overshadow all the oil spills that have ever occurred put together.

-– Sylvia Earle
+~ Sylvia Earle

-Many people don’t think about photosynthesis when it comes to the ocean but light penetrates the ocean and affects all forms of marine and plant life within the ecosystem.
-If light is blocked, certain species begin to die out.
-Ocean acidification affects bottom dwelling organisms, algae and coral mostly.
-That in turn has a chain reaction effect that in the end affects ground dwelling life.
+Many people don’t think about photosynthesis when it comes to the ocean, but light penetrates the ocean and affects all forms of marine and plant life within the ecosystem.
+If the light is blocked, certain species begin to die out.
+Ocean acidification affects bottom-dwelling organisms, algae and coral mostly.
+That, in turn, has a chain reaction effect that, in the end, affects ground-dwelling life.

 The unfortunate consequence, however, has been the emission of billions of tons of CO2 into the atmosphere.
 Due to the emission of billions of tons of carbon dioxide (CO2) and other greenhouse gases into the Earth’s atmosphere, the ocean has absorbed some 525 billion tons of CO2.

 Initially, it appeared to scientists that it is helping the environment as it leaves less CO2 in the atmosphere as more of it could have caused catastrophic effects on the climate.
-But, in the last decade scientists realized that when CO2 get dissolved in the ocean, the water becomes more acidic and the ocean’s pH drops.
+But, in the last decade, scientists realized that when CO2 gets dissolved in the ocean, the water becomes more acidic, and the ocean’s pH drops.

-How Acidification Causes Decrease in Calcification?
+How Acidification Causes a Decrease in Calcification?

 Many marine organisms require calcium carbonate as they are building blocks for their shells and skeletons.
-If the pH level is too high, growth for other marine organisms is limited as they cannot make larger shells to grow into.
+If the pH level is too high, growth for other marine organisms becomes limited as they cannot make larger shells to grow into.
 Coral growth is also inhibited, and there is also more coral bleaching – this reduces the available habitats for marine life too.

 The last time that the Earth experienced a notable rise in ocean acidification was over 56 million years ago.
 It is considered to be the calling card of the Paleocene-Eocene Thermal Maximum era.
 You don’t read much about that in science classes as its impact was primarily on the ocean’s bottom and ecology located there.

 Scientists can also see the effects more clearly because of the speed at which the pH levels are changing.
-Many species are already dying out, coral is bleaching and the level or depth of photosynthesis within the ocean is slowing.
-There is also a higher presence of calcification within the oceans ecosystem with plants and marine life.
+Many species are already dying out, coral is bleaching, and the level or depth of photosynthesis within the ocean is slowing down.
+There is also a higher presence of calcification within the ocean ecosystem with plants and marine life.